GuilinXie/yolov5_project_report/README.md

 ![1708544160918](https://github.com/GuilinXie/yolov5_project_report/blob/main/result_img/labels.jpg)

 The top-left image shows the number of instances for each class.
 The most frequent class is speedlimit, with the number of about 570,  while the stop sign is the least frequent, with only around 90 instances.
 This indicates that, firstly, the classes are imbalanced.
 Secondly, we may need to collect more data.
-As some best practice recommends to train over 1500 images per class, and more than 10, 000 instances per class, with 10% background images, to achieve a robust Yolov5 detection model and to reduce FP errors.
-But at this point, I will just work on this 877 tiny image dataset to show Yolov5 workflow.
+Some best practice recommends training over 1500 images per class, and more than 10, 000 instances per class, with 10% background images, to achieve a robust Yolov5 detection model and to reduce FP errors.
+But at this point, I will just work on this 877-tiny image dataset to show the Yolov5 workflow.

-The top-right image shows that most of the bounding boxes are relatively small, so we need to detect more smaller objects than larger ones.
+The top-right image shows that most of the bounding boxes are relatively small, so we need to detect smaller objects than larger ones.
 The bottom-right image confirms this, as most bounding boxes' height and width ratios are near (0, 0)

 The bottom-left image shows that the instances are mostly located in the middle of the images.